The Short Answer (TSA)

 But to become traditional, it helps if people see the image in a rock (like the moon) instead of a cloud.
 Why?
 Because, unlike clouds, rocks don’t change so much over time.
 So, when you see the shape of a man’s face, or the shape of a rabbit on the face of the moon, there’s plenty of time to tell everyone you know about it – to “popularize” your version of what you see.

-The man in the moon has a long, long history in western Europe.
-Surprisingly, so does the “rabbit in the moon” in some other cultures such as East Asian folklore and Aztec mythology.
-In China, the rabbit is portrayed as the companion of moon goddess Chang’e.
+in some other cultures such as East Asian folklore and Aztec mythology.
+In China, the rabbit is portrayed as the

 The Moon Rabbit?